vnmakarov/mir/c2mir/README.md

       not processed by C to MIR compiler.
 Such arguments are passed to generated and executed MIR program
     * The executed program can use functions from libraries `libc` and `libm`.
 They are always available
+      * Option `-lxxx` makes library `libxxx` available for the program execution
+      * Option `-Lxxx` adds library directory `xxx` to search libraries given by options `-lxxx`.
+The search starts with the standard library directory and continues in directories given by preceding `-L` options in their order on the command line
     * To generate stand-alone executable see utility `b2ctab` description in directory `mir-utils`
   * Options `-D` and `-U` are analogous to ones used in other C compilers for macro manipulations on the command line